Skip to main content

 Google Docs on Google Drive

-Back in February, after a message from Kai-Sean at the University of Tennessee, who had just bought our textbook for travel writers, I made the journaling templates available for free download.
-They are available in Microsoft format for OneNote and for WORD on OneDrive.
+Back in February, after a message from Kai-Sean at the University of Tennessee, who had just bought our textbook from Routledge for travel writers, I made the journaling templates available for free download.
+They are available in Microsoft format for OneNote and for WORD to share with colleagues on OneDrive.
 I also created a Google Drive and Google Docs version for writers and researchers who do not have access to the subscription service of Microsoft via their university or company.
-The ideal implementation in Microsoft is to use Microsoft Teams and create a PLC Notebook in which to use our templates.
+The ideal implementation in Microsoft is to use Microsoft Teams and create what Microsoft call a PLC Notebook, in which to use our templates.
 Hugues has done this in our research on platforms in university teaching and learning.

 Smart Chips in Google Wordprocessing

 Those familiar icons have been improved, too.
-Their labels are now incorporated into the graphic element.
+Their text-labels are now incorporated into the graphic element.
 Why?
 Because when we ran word-cloud analyses on the journaling so far, the only keywords that appeared in the cloud were the labels from the sections of the many, many templates we had used.
-On a knowledge based platform, the keyword tokens must not be mixed with the platform’s chrome.
+On a knowledge-based platform, the keyword tokens must not be mixed with the platform’s chrome.

 I started using smart chips earlier this year, although the product was announced in February 2022 by Vishnu at Google in New York.
 Smart chips meant that I was able to put the template page, the ji (journaling iteration) in a file on its own, and smart-chip it with an @ in the main Google Doc where everyone’s journaling is shared.
 When a researcher wants to start journaling a new idea, they can find the ji-template with less fuss.